PanUtils/pantools-pipeline-v4/README.md

 reproducible workflow for experimental replication or repeating the process with updated or similar data a custom configuration and workflow can be set up.
 You can store the commands options used in the initial experiment in your config, or otherwise find them stored in the log files of PanTools.
-Important configuration parameters, and instructions for how to create your own workflow are discussed below.
+Important configuration parameters, and instructions for how to create your own workflow rules are discussed below.
 If you  want to follow these steps, and keep up to date with the newest versions of PanTools, and this pipeline, we recommend setting up a [fork]( https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of this repository.
-Inside of this fork, you can set up you own rules and standard configuration, while still being able to pull in new developments if desired.
+Inside of this fork, you can set up you own rules and standard configurationsettings, while still being able to pull in new developments if desired.

 ## Configuration
 The configuration file contains four sections, which are further discussed below.

 ### Java settings
 Settings for how to run the PanTools java program.
-The most important settings are the Xmx heap size and nice priority.
+The most important settings are the **Xmx** heap size and **nice** priority.
 Larger datasets (pangenomes with many and/or large genomes) will need a higher heap space to not run out of memory,  especially for intensive processes such as the initial build step and homology grouping.
 If your process runs out of memory, you need to increase the value for this parameter.
 The [nice](https://ss64.com/bash/nice.html) setting lets you set a priority for the PanTools commands on a server, this is useful if you let large datasets run on a server with other traffic, so it can efficiently use more cores if